Abbreviations : Report Help

 Di Serio, F., Li, S., Matoušek, J., Owens, R.A., Pallás, V., Randles, J.W., Sano, T., Verhoeven, J.T.J., Vidalakis, G., Flores, R., and ICTV Report Consortium.
 2018, ICTV Virus Taxonomy Profile: Avsunviroidae, Journal of General Virology, 99: 611–612.

-Members of the family Avsunviroidae have a genome composed of a single-stranded, circular RNA that adopts a rod-like or a branched conformation and can form, in the strands of either polarity, hammerhead ribozymes involved in their replication in plastids through a symmetric RNA-RNA rolling-circle mechanism.
+Members of the family Avsunviroidae have a genome composed of a single-stranded, circular RNA that adopts a rod-like or a branched conformation and can form, in the strands of either polarity, hammerhead ribozymes involved in their replication in plastids through a symmetric RNA-RNA rolling-circle mechanism (Table 1.Avsunviroidae).
 These viroids lack the central conserved region typical of members of the family Pospiviroidae.
-The family Avsunviroidae includes three genera, Avsunviroid, Pelamoviroid and Elaviroid, with a total of four species.
+The family Avsunviroidae includes three genera, Avsunviroid, Pelamoviroid and Elaviroid, with a total of five species.

 avocado sunblotch viroid (J02020), species Avocado sunblotch viroid, genus Avsunviroid